 If there’s a quality that sticks out in Kaka it’s the way he gets his teammates to play better, again, a common trait in great players.
 But Kaka is also humble, and acknowledges that he would be able to do what he does without his teammates.

-Kaka is also known to wear his ‘I’m Belong to Jesus’ T-Shirt after a game or under his shirt – pulling up his jersey to display the words after he scores.
+Kaka is also known to wear his ‘I’m Belong to Jesus’ T-Shirt after a game or under his shirt – pulling up his jersey to display the words after he scores a goal.